 Metropolis is now one of the European landmarks for people working with art that crosses professional boundaries and engages with the city.

-In addition to the Metropolis summer season, where we present performances and artistic projects in Copenhagen to a wide audience and participants, we are engaged throughout the year in development activities for art in public space:
+In addition to the Metropolis summer season, where we present performances and artistic projects in Copenhagen to a wide audience and participants, we are engaged throughout the year in development activities for art in public space.

 We are members of the EU supported platform for artistic creation in public space, In Situ, where we co-produce and collaborate with 20 other theatres and festivals in Europe.

-We are a partner in the major development project UrbCulturalPlanning, which implements cultural planning as a method for developing urban areas in the Baltic Sea Region.
+Metropolis inspired the major development project UrbCulturalPlanning, which implements cultural planning as a method for developing urban areas in the Baltic Sea Region.

 Metropolis Residencies is our research programme for artists working in public space.
 With support from the Danish Arts Foundation, we each summer invite a group of young artists to work for a month in Copenhagen developing site-specific projects and practice.